A quantum picture of light-suppressed photosynthetic charge transfer: Discussion of Experiments

-The photo-blockade picture breaks down when the system is outside the regime of coherent photoexcitation, \emph{e.g.}, in the dark or under extreme environmental stresses.
-In those cases, quantum correlations between charge donors and acceptors either have little influence on LEF or are destroyed, so that the restriction on Y(NA) is absent.
-For instance, in very dim light, when there is a large number of unoxidized P700 present, photoexcitation is largely incoherent, unregulated and independent of the charge transfer rate from PC to P$700$.
-Changing from extremely low light to moderately low light, charge gradually builds up in the PC pool, while photo-blockade becomes increasingly pronounced and then dominant.
-During this course, Y(I) experiences a rapid drop upon depletion of incoherently oxidizable P700 and eventually the population of oxidizable P700 is entirely determined by the reduction rate of P$700^+$.
-Likely signatures of such a transition in the nature of photoexcitation were recently reported.\cite{miyake2020} Photo-blockade thus plays the role of a protective barrier against excess charge excitations.
-In extremely high light, or in the absence of $\Delta$pH-inducing proteins such as PGR5 or PGRL1, a P700 reaction center may be temporarily or permanently inactivated due to insufficient dissipation of excess energy arriving from light-harvesting antennas and obstructed by photo-blockade.
-This causes overheating of PSI and destruction of quantum coherence, creating an over-reduced acceptor side with unregulated charge recombination,\cite{ph-pgr5} and a rapid rise in Y(NA) reflecting now the acceptor-side limitation.\cite{huang2010,kono2014,zivcak2015}
+The photo-blockade picture breaks down in very low light or at the onset of illumination, when there is a large number of ground-state P700 available.
+In this case, photoexcitation is little affected by charge transfer from PC, and the restriction on Y(NA) is absent.
+Moving from extremely low light to moderately low light, charge gradually builds up in the PC pool, while photo-blockade becomes increasingly pronounced and then dominant.
+Eventually the system enters a light-driven steady state in which the population of oxidizable P700 is entirely determined by the reduction rate of P$700^+$.
+In this light, photo-blockade plays the role of a protective barrier against excess charge excitations.
+In extremely high light, or in the absence of $\Delta$pH-inducing proteins such as PGR5 or PGRL1, insufficient dissipation of excitation energy may cause overheating and destruction of any quantum coherence.
+Without the protection of photo-blockade on the donor side, charge excitations flood the acceptor side of PSI and lead to unregulated charge recombination~\cite{ph-pgr5}.
+This is signaled by an anomalous rise in Y(NA),~\cite{zivcak2015,huang2010} which now reflects the capacity of the acceptor side to accommodate excitations.